Azure/azure-functions-nodejs-e2e-tests/README.md

 ## Running locally

+### Install core tools

+1. Run `./scripts/install-func-cli.ps1` in PowerShell to install the latest nightly build of Azure Functions Core Tools

 ### Build

 1. Run `npm run install` and `npm run build` in the root directory, and in the test app folders (`app/v3` and `app/v4`)